HiIAmTzeKean/ask_proj/README.md

 # ask_proj
 Aikido Shinjukai System Add On

 Flask based model web application.
-Intent is to give easy infomation access to instructors via a web app to allow thme to function remotely and to provide a platform for parents to keep track of their child's progess.
+Intent is to give easy infomation access to instructors via a web app to allow them to function remotely and to provide a platform for parents to keep track of their child's progess.
 The application is currently hosted on https://ask-proj.herokuapp.com.
 If you have any enquires please drop me an email @ ngtzekean600@gmail.com